The Java EE 7 Tutorial

 Interceptors are used in conjunction with Java EE managed classes to allow developers to invoke interceptor methods on an associated target class, in conjunction with method invocations or lifecycle events.
 Common uses of interceptors are logging, auditing, and profiling.

-The Interceptors 1.2 specification is part of a maintenance release of JSR 318, Enterprise JavaBeans 3.1, available from
+Although interceptors are part of Enterprise JavaBeans 3.2 and Contexts and Dependency Injection for Java EE 1.1, the Interceptors 1.2 specification is downloadable as part of a maintenance release of JSR 318, Enterprise JavaBeans 3.1, available from

 An interceptor can be defined within a target class as an interceptor method, or in an associated class called an interceptor class.
 Interceptor classes contain methods that are invoked in conjunction with the methods or lifecycle events of the target class.

-Interceptor classes and methods are defined using metadata annotations, or in the deployment descriptor of the application containing the interceptors and target classes.
+Interceptor classes and methods are defined using metadata annotations, or in the deployment descriptor of the application that contains the interceptors and target classes.

 Applications that use the deployment descriptor to define interceptors are not portable across Java EE servers.